KyokoSpl/lf11a_project_backend/README.md

 # Backend API - Personnel Management System (Personalverwaltung)

-A comprehensive Rust backend API using Actix-web and MySQL for personnel management.
+A comprehensive Rust backend API using Actix-web and MySQL for personnel management with OpenAPI/Swagger documentation.

 ## Requirements